Electrical magnetochiral anisotropy in trigonal tellurium from first principles

+In \fref{Te}(c), the contribution from each term in \eq{z-z} is further separated into orbital and spin parts; the orbital contributions are dominant, because $|m^{\rm orb}_z| \gg |m^{\rm spin}_z|$ in the upper valence band of Te~\cite{stepan18}.
+In each channel (spin or orbital), the first term in \eq{z-z} dominates over the second; this is due to the weak ``camel-back'' shape of the upper valence band near H, which suppresses the band gradient $v_z$ but not the higher derivative $v_{zzz}$.
+That also explains why the Berry-curvature contributions in \fref{Te}(d) are much smaller than the orbital-Zeeman ones in \fref{Te}(c), as both terms in the first line of \eq{z-mc'} contain $v_z$ factors.

-The temperature-dependent $\gamma'_{zzzz}$, $\sigma_{zz}$ and $\sigma_{zzzz}$ are shown in \fref{T-dependent}(a,c,d) respectively, which are calculated using the temperature-dependent Fermi-Dirac distribution function $f_0(T,u,\epsilon)$ at chemical potential $u$. \fref{T-dependent}(b) displays $\sigma_{zzzz}$ and $\sigma_{zz}$ as functions of energy.
-As the hole carrier concentration increases in $p$-Te, the Fermi level shifts downward, resulting in changes in $\sigma_{zzzz}$ and $\sigma_{zz}$.
-The specific Fermi level for various carrier concentrations is shown in \fref{T-dependent}(b).
+The temperature-dependent $\sigma_{zz}$, $\sigma_{zzzz}$ and $\gamma'_{zzzz}$ are shown in \fref{T-dependent}(a,b,c) respectively, which are calculated using the temperature-dependent Fermi-Dirac distribution function $f_0(T,\mu,\epsilon)$ at chemical potential $\mu$. \fref{T-dependent}(d) displays $\sigma_{zzzz}$ and $\sigma_{zz}$ at four acceptor concentrations at 0K.
+As the hole acceptor concentration increases in $p$-Te, the Fermi level shifts downward, resulting in changes in $\sigma_{zzzz}$ and $\sigma_{zz}$.
+The specific Fermi level for various acceptor concentrations is shown in \fref{T-dependent}(d).

-When the Fermi level is close to the energy gap, the carrier concentration is low, and the sensitivity of $\gamma'_{zzzz}$ to temperature becomes significant compared to higher carrier concentrations.
+When the Fermi level is close to the top of the valence band, the acceptor concentration is low, and the sensitivity of $\gamma'_{zzzz}$ to temperature becomes significant compared to higher acceptor concentrations.
 In $\sigma_{zzzz}$, there is a high peak next to the energy gap, leading to extreme changes due to temperature because of the smearing of the peak.
-The fact that $\sigma'_{zzzz}$ and $1/\sigma_{zz}$ have slopes in a similar trend exacerbates the sensitivity of $\gamma'_{zzzz}$ to temperature.
-When $N_{\rm a} = 7.4\cdot10^{18}$cm$^{-3}$, there is a curve with an opposite slope in \fref{T-dependent}(d) because the chemical potential is on the other side of the peak of $\sigma_{zzzz}$ (see \fref{T-dependent}(b)), causing the change due to temperature to be opposite to the other cases.
+The fact that $\sigma_{zzzz}$ and $1/\sigma_{zz}$ have slopes in a similar trend that exacerbates the sensitivity of $\gamma'_{zzzz}$ to temperature when $T<50$ K. When $N_{\rm a} = 7.4\cdot10^{18}$cm$^{-3}$, the corresponding curve in \fref{T-dependent}(b) has an opposite slope because the chemical potential is on the other side of the peak of $\sigma_{zzzz}$ (see \fref{T-dependent}(d)).
+In the temperature dependent $\gamma'$ measurement in Ref.\cite{Hirobe22}, $\gamma' \approx 10^{-12}$m$^2$/T/A for gate voltage $V_g = 80$V at 20K.
+From 20K to 160K, $\gamma'$ drops by one order of magnitude, see Fig.~4 and Fig.~2(a) therein.
+It matches our simulation when acceptor concentration is between $7.4 \cdot 10^{16}$cm$^{-3}$ to $7.4 \cdot 10^{17}$cm$^{-3}$.